BillysKes/melanoma-cancer_detection/README.md

 Transfer learning is a technique where in which knowledge of an already trained ML model is re-used to a different but related problem and this knowledge reusability can improve the generalization for that related problem.
 That technique is commonly used when there aren't enough training data available or when a neural network exists that is already trained(pre-trained) on a similar task, and those networks are usually trained on a huge dataset.
 Some of the benefits gained from using transfer learning are, better perfomances and the training time reduction.

+### VGG16(Convolutional Neural Network)

+VGG16 is a convolutional neural network with 13 convolution layers and 3 fully connected layers, where there are 2 consecutive conv layers(3x3 filter size, 64 filters each, stride 1, same padding) followed by 1 max pooling layer(2x2, stride 2), and this building block is applied twice, but, in the second time there are 128 filters.
+Then, there are 3 consecutive conv layers(3x3 filter size, 256 filters each, same padding) followed by 1 max pooling layer(2x2, stride 2), and this building block is applied three times, but, in the second time and third time, there are 512 filters each.
+Finally, there are 3 consecutive fully connected layers, where the first two layers have 4096 neurons each, and the final layer has 1000 neurons, corresponding to the 1000 classes in the ILSVRC challenge

 ## 5. Evaluation

 ```